xuyxu/Clustering/README.md

 # Clustering/Subspace Clustering Algorithms on MATLAB

-**This repository is currently under reconsitution.
-It will be updated periodically, but without any guarantee...
-[Jan 28, 2019]**
+**This repo is no longer in active development.
+However, any problem on implementations of existing algorithms is welcomed.
+[Oct, 2020]**

 ## 1. Clustering Algorithms
 - **K-means**